opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 You should also consider whether or not your change should be applied to one or more branches.
 - If you know your change is only applicable to a specific branch, create the feature branch based off of that specific branch and make the changes there.
-- If the change is applicable to several branches, create the feature branch based off of `main` branch and make the changes there.
+- If the change is applicable to several branches, create the feature branch based off of `main`, let's call it `test-forked-workloads`.

 ## Test changes